robertfoss/memcpy.io/content/2017-06-02_android_imx6_modifier_support.md

 With modifier support added to Mesa and gbm_gralloc, it is now possible to boot Android on iMX6 platforms using no proprietary blobs at all.
 This makes iMX6 one of the very few embedded SOCs that needs no blobs at all to run.

 Not only is that a great win for Open Source in general, but it also makes the iMX6 more attractive as a platform.

-Currently the modifiers work is in the process of being upstreamed, but in the meantime it can be found [here](https://customer-git.collabora.com/cgit/android-etnaviv/).
-If you'd like to test this out yourself I maintain a [how-to](../android-getting-up-and-running-on-the-imx6.html).
+A further positive point is that this lays the groundwork for the iMX8 platform, and supporting it will come much easier.

 ## What are modifiers used for?
 Modifiers are used to represent different properties of buffers.
 These properties can cover a range of